ssnau/xkit/koa/README.md

 - url: the url to be matching
 - method/methods: the http method to be matching
-- middleware/middlewares: process with middlewares before hitting the match route
 - controller: the handler function